-Dr. Taylor has been chair of the Department of Criminology and Justice since 2015.
-She founded the Gendered Violence Research Project in 2022, where she and her students conduct research, train professionals in victim advocacy and expert witness testimony, provide legal consultation, and contribute a variety of community service.
+In 2022, Dr. Taylor founded the Gender Based Violence Research Project, where she and her students conduct research, train professionals in victim advocacy and expert witness testimony, provide legal consultation, and contribute a variety of community service.

 Recent Publications